Benedict Bakwaph Kanyip

 Hon.
 Benedict Bakwaph Kanyip, ^{OFR}, ^{FNIALS} (born 29 September 1963) is a Nigeria jurist and legal scholar who has served as the president of the National Industrial Court of Nigeria since December 13, 2019.

 Early life and education

 Kanyip was born on September 29, 1963, in Anturung-Atakar, in the Zangon Kataf Local Government Area in Kaduna State, Nigeria.
 Kanyip attended St. Peter Clavar's School and St. John Vianney's Minor Seminary.
 He studied at Katsina College of Advanced Studies and Ahmadu Bello University, Zaria, earning his LL.B.
 (1985), LL.M.
-(1991), and Ph.D. in Law (1998).
+(1991), and PhD in law (1998).
 He was called to the Nigerian Bar in 1986.

 Career

 Academic and legal background

 Kanyip lectured at Ahmadu Bello University from 1987 to 1992, then worked as Legal Adviser for the National Commission for Colleges of Education from 1992 to 1995.
 He became a senior Research fellow in 1995 at Nigerian Institute of Advanced Legal Studies.
 He later became Associate Research Professor at the same institution in 2000.